Sophie Falkiner

 Sophie also works- as a spokesmodel, having represented Berlei and Wonderbra in Australia and has appeared on the covers of various Australian magazines.
 She also featured in a series of ads for Neutrogena.
 Sophie is also an advocate for the online health and wellness market place Inner Origin.

 Falkiner has appeared on Sunrise and filled in for Kerri-Anne Kennerley on Kerri-Anne.

 Personal life

 She announced her split from former husband Tony Thomas in November 2015, who she shares two children with.

+She married her partner, Steve Wood, in November 2024, after three years of dating.